 Raw Dog Food

 The nature of most commercial dog foods, like kibble, is a combination of many different ingredients.
-This makes it challenging to find a good cooling food for your dog.
+This makes it challenging to find good cooling food for your dog.
 You can choose a cooling protein, but the food will likely contain a few warming vegetables or grains.

 The practice of food energetics works best with a raw diet.
 This is partially due to the quality of nutrients in raw dog food.
 Many cooked foods are subjected to high cooking temperatures or multiple processing practices, which can denature or destroy some of the ingredients and their nutrients.